asc-csa/ckanext-asc-csa/reporting/README.rst

 Open Data Portal - Reporting Data Stewards (le français précède)
 ------------

-This folder contains the Python scripts required to list the data stewards and to modify them if required.
+This folder contains the Python scripts required to list the data stewards and to make the necessary modifications.

 =============
 Requirements
 =============

-You need Python environment to execute the scripts on your computer such as Spyder or PyCharm.
-No specific version of Python is required.
+A Python environment to execute the scripts such as Spyder or PyCharm is required.
+This code is expected to run on all versions of Python.

 =============
 Execution